 Another scenario where a user wants to export the photos from the old Aperture library to the latest Photos application.
 Regardless of the requirement or the scenario, the process of merging the iPhoto library is going to stay the same.
 Please refer to the content below to know the Apple suggested methods to merge iPhoto libraries.

 Disclaimer: While merging the iPhoto libraries there is a possibility of losing photos.
 So, be very cautious while merging.

 Note - In case if your iPhoto library is crashing while following the procedure mentioned below, learn how to repair iPhoto crashing

-How to Combine iPhoto Libraries?
+How to Merge iPhoto Libraries?

 There are a couple of methods to combine the iPhoto libraries.

 How to Merge iPhoto Libraries Using Export and Import Method?

 If you have referred to Apple’s support page for the Exporting and Importing the photos, it is a little intimidating and confusing.
 So, here is a detailed explanation of every single step to merge two different iPhoto libraries.

 Before starting the iPhoto merging process, be a little cautious, because there are numerous steps, you might get confused and accidentally delete one or two photos.
 If you have deleted you can recover the deleted photos on Mac.

 The first step of combining the iPhoto library is to select the library you want to merge.
 To keep things simple, let’s consider the libraries you want to merge to be Old Library and New Library.
 We want to merge Old Library to New Library.